krauserrobledo/TODO-List-APP-frontend/README.md

   ### ***Add creation form to task list component.***

     - Separate responsabilities in task list and task form components

     - Created components for details and creation.

     - Created layout in dashboard for task details.

     - Integrate creation in list using button

     - Configure cliking in task to show details for each task in details component

     - added task options in details component

-  -Configured creation form to edit if selected.
+    - Configured creation form to edit if selected.

+  ### ***Services configuration for using usecases.***

+    - created services for remaining usecases :

+      - Tags usecases.

+      - Categories usecases.

+      - subtask usecases.

+  - Fixed issues between repository and category use cases.

+  - Repository implementation for remaining repository interfaces.

+    ### ***Stores creation for using Services***